-You can resize the frame manually (by clicking on the green squares and dragging to the appropriate size), or start adding content to it (the frame will resize automatically if you, for example, add a large picture to it) or go back to the Frame dialog and set the size and other characteristics.
+You can resize the frame manually (by clicking on the green squares and dragging to the appropriate size) or start adding content to it (the frame will resize automatically if you, for example, add a large picture to it) or go back to the Frame dialog box and set the size and other characteristics.

-To change the location of the frame using the mouse, drag and drop one of the edges.
+To change the location of the frame using the mouse, drag and drop one of the edges or having the cursor anywhere within the frame.
 (The I-bar cursor changes to a four-headed arrow when properly positioned for a drag-and-drop move.)
 To change the size of the frame, drag one of the handles.
 Drag a handle on one of the sides to enlarge or reduce the text frame in one dimension only; drag a corner handle to enlarge or reduce it in both dimensions.

-These actions distort the proportions of the frame.
+These resizing actions distort the proportions of the frame.
 Holding down the Shift key while dragging one of the handles makes the frame keep the same proportions.

-You can open the Frame dialog (Figure 89) at any time by selecting the frame, right-clicking, and choosing Frame from the pop-up menu.
+You can open the Frame dialog box (Figure 105) at any time by selecting the frame, right-clicking, and choosing Frame from the pop-up menu.